po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

     * 🔑 The Network Activity tab records the loading of local and remote resources.

-    * 🔑 The status codes indicate whether there were any issues with our resources@FIXME:
+    * 🔑 The status codes indicate whether we had an issue with our resources.

-    * 🔑 Point out the different status codes @FIXME:
+    * 🔑 Status codes will confirm whether our resource is working properly.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):